-- Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years.
-Graduates will be able to switch into skilled work once they have found a suitable job.
+- Successful applicants on this route at bachelor’s or master’s level will be able to stay in the UK and work, or look for work, at any skill level for two years.
+Doctoral students will be able to stay for three years.

 Frequently asked questions:

 Will the Graduate route require a new application?

 The Graduate route will require a new visa application, which will only be possible from inside the UK.
 It will include the payment of a visa fee of £700 and the Immigration Health Surcharge at the full rate of £624 per year.
 Students will also need to know the Confirmation of Acceptance for Studies (CAS) they used for their most recent Student (or Tier 4) application in order to apply for the Graduate route.

 Will universities be expected to act as sponsors for those students on the Graduate route after they have graduated?